 Why just a link?
 Sharing permissions are handled on Google's end meaning we don't know who you want to share the file with.
 Google Drive files are private by default, so if you want to open it up other people, click the big, bright "Share" button on the top right of the Google Doc page.

-We think you’ll love it.
-We hope to integrate with other storage solutions out there in the future.
-As always, check out the Trello Development board to see what’s coming up next.
+We think you'll love using Google Drive and Trello together.
+As always, check out the Trello Development Roadmap to see what's coming up next.
 For more updates, be sure to follow us on Twitter, Facebook, and Google+.